The Art of Restocking

 1. From PoC to MVP

 Our Proof of Concept revealed an immediate pain point: submit a form, and your data vanished.
-Brands managing hundreds of SKUs were forced to double-track everything - once in their spreadsheets, once in our system.
+Brands managing hundreds of products (SKUs) were forced to double-track everything - once in their spreadsheets, once in our system.
 A classic case of software creating more work, not less.

 Problem statement